Live Oak High School (Louisiana): History

-Live Oak High School also played a large role in the return to normalcy following the 2016 floods in Louisiana.
+Live Oak High School played a large role in the return to normalcy following the 2016 floods in Louisiana.
 Being one of the few high school campuses to not flood in Livingston Parish, Live Oak High School served as a platoon school for Denham Springs High School the fall semester of 2016 which was the most impacted by flooding.
 At the start of the spring semester, Denham Springs High School was able to return to their original campus despite ongoing renovations and rebuilding efforts.

 Enrollment

 Live Oak High School is a public high school with no admissions requirements.
 Enrollments is open to residents of Livingston Parish that make up the Watson community.
 Live Oak High School had 1321 students for the 2016–2017 school year.
 The demographics were 1220 (93%) Caucasian, 53 (4%) African American, 40 (3%) Hispanic, 5 (.4%) Asian/Pacific Islander, 1 (.1%) American Indian/Alaskan Native, and 1 (.1%) Two or More Races.
 The school also has a 50:50 sex ratio.